 I’m a curator and researcher.
 Most of my time is spent collaborating with people across the fields of art, design and digital.
 The best thing about what I do is working with others to create shared realities through fictions, futures and participation.

-At the moment, I’m also programming and storytelling for Abandon Normal Devices (@ANDfestival) in a series of cave-networks in the Peak District.
+I recently launched an art and research platform Playbour-Work, Pleasure, Survival, (workpleasuresurvival.org) dedicated to the study of the worker as they are being redefined through data and neurotechnologies.
+There’ll be a variety of on and offline public events, commissions, and exhibitions taking place over 2018.
+I’m programming for Abandon Normal Devices (@ANDfestival) for their forthcoming festival in 2019.
 Longer term, I’m working on a project called Dream Factory, which explores the lives of anonymous workers involved in the production processes of mass cultural forms.

 You can talk to me more at dani at dani admiss dot com.